Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB453', 'Working Directory of a Test and Relative Paths')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB453.aspx">KB453</a> Working Directory of a Test and Relative Paths

-When Rapise starts execution of a test it sets working directory.
+When Rapise starts execution of a test, it sets working directory.
 If a test refers to a file using a relative path then the absolute path is calculated using the working directory.

 ### <a onclick="return RegisterKbClick('KB448', 'How to create a Rapise web object from XPath')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB448.aspx">KB448</a> How to create a Rapise web object from XPath

 In some cases it may be convenient to construct Rapise Objects dynamically rather than capture in advance with record/learn.
-In Web tests you can do it via Navigator.Find.
+In Web tests you can do it via Navigator.Find and Navigator.SeSFind.

 ### <a onclick="return RegisterKbClick('KB446', 'Getting browser console logs')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB446.aspx">KB446</a> Getting browser console logs